 WCAS Training Test Lesson Plans and Videos for grades 5, 8, and 11, and a WCAS Training Test Quick Start Guide are posted on the WCAS Educator Resources webpage.
-The lesson plan documents describe how to practice using item types and embedded tools with students, and provide answer keys to training test questions along with additional information.
+The lesson plan documents describe how to practice engaging with the different item types and using the embedded tools with students.
+The lesson plans also and provide answer keys to training test questions along with additional scoring information.
 The videos show educators how following the lesson plans could look for a Guest User.
 The quick start guide describes how to access the training tests as a Guest User or through the secure browser.